 1. The magical Bou Inania Medersa

 The Bou Inania Medersa is a beautiful religious building in the city that can be entered by non-Muslim people.
 It was a school before, and now it can be visited for its amazing architecture and green colors.
-Visiting is completely free so we expected it being super crowded because we visited it around 4 PM.
+Visiting is completely free so we expected it to be super crowded because we visited it around 4 PM.
 But there was almost no one!

 2. Take in the smells of the Tanneries

-Be sure to check out the world famous tanneries where they color animal skins.
+Be sure to check out the world-famous tanneries where they color animal skins.
 The smell is quite strong, take a bit of mint or a scarf with you.
-They will try to offer you “mint for free” on your way to the tanneries but we’ve seen a lot of people paying afterward.
+They will try to offer you “mint for free” on your way to the tanneries but we’ve seen a lot of people paying afterwards.

 3. Sunset on a rooftop

 It’s the first thing we do once we arrive in a new area.
 Check the rooftop view if it has a great sunset point.
 Sit down and enjoy the sun setting behind the beautiful city of Fes.

 4. Fes Guide for the best price when buying a carpet / rug.